aws-amplify/amplify-codegen/CONTRIBUTING.md

 ## Code Style

 Generally, match the style of the surrounding code.
 Please ensure your changes don't wildly deviate from those rules.
 You can run `yarn lint-fix` to identify and automatically fix most style issues.

+## Finding Contributions

+Looking at the existing issues is a great way to find something to contribute on.
+As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any [`help-wanted`](https://github.com/aws-amplify/amplify-codegen/labels/help-wanted) or [`good first issue`](https://github.com/aws-amplify/amplify-codegen/labels/good%20first%20issue) is a great place to start.

+You could also contribute by reporting bugs, reproduction of bugs with sample code, documentation and test improvements.

+## Community

+Join the [Discord Server](https://discord.com/invite/amplify).
+If it's your first time contributing, checkout the `#first-time-contributor` channel.

+## Code of Conduct

+This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

+## Security Issue Reporting

+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+Please do **not** create a public GitHub issue.

 ## Licensing